taiqing/pinyin2hanzi/README.md

-## A Gated Recurrent Neural Network for End-to-End Translation Chinese Pinyin
+## A Gated Recurrent Neural Network for End-to-End Translation of Chinese Pinyin

 setup_corpus.py
 -->